babashka/sci/doc/fork-state-audit.md

 fork should either create independent pending cells with no inherited waiters or reject pending promises.
 An execution fork may duplicate suspended waiter continuations only after they are represented inside the managed interpreter.

+The JVM implementation now chooses independent pending cells. `SciPromise` stores immutable pending or delivered states in one managed world slot.
+Delivery atomically replaces pending only in the selected world, preserving first-delivery-wins semantics.
+A monitor on the stable handle wakes blocked threads, but each waiter re-reads its own world's slot, so a delivery in one branch cannot complete a waiter in another.
+Managed SCI futures are already part of world quiescence; arbitrary unmanaged host waiters are deliberately not copied into a child.

 ### Future and asynchronous computation